komarserjio/notejam/README.rst

 **Do you want improve one of the existing applications?**

-Each application has its own README which contains detailed explanation.
+Each application has its own README with contribution details.

 **Do you want to add new application?**